You’ve discovered that your relationship with the Narcissist was a reality warp.

 Reality: All of the provisions you’ve just taken part in were actually meant for another lover.
 She may have left moments before you arrived, or perhaps is expected to arrive soon.

-To the Narcissist, all women are one in the same person, in spite of how unique they claim we are in the beginning of the relationship.
-(It’s important to remember that you ARE unique, only that the Narc is unable to see you that way).
+To the Narcissist, all lovers are one in the same person, in spite of how unique they claim we are in the beginning of the relationship.
+(It’s important to remember that you ARE unique, only that the Narcissist is unable to see you that way).

 The irony of hyperreality with the Narcissist is that our version of reality seems so real to us because we love and we want to believe.
 And, to our detriment, the Narcissist produces symbols which represent things that do not actually exist.
 These inauthentic symbols often manifest in the form of:

-Torn Between Two Lovers – During one of his Silent Treatments, you implemented No Contact, and he put on a show of having been forced into the arms of another lover.
-Reality – He’s been grooming new supply for some time now and your attempt at No Contact was the perfect opportunity for him to begin triangulating.
+Torn Between Two Lovers – During one of their Silent Treatments, you implemented No Contact, and they put on a show of having been forced into the arms of another lover.

 Escape From Plato’s Cave

 And thus is life with the Narcissist.
 The whole relationship is based on shadows.
-He is the lie, from hello to goodbye…
+They are the lie, from hello to goodbye…

 Just as Plato’s prisoner is freed from the cave and comes to understand that the shadows on the wall are not constitutive of reality at all, Tom Cruise’s character decides to wake up and conquer his fears by leaping from a rooftop.